 "Computers are useless.
 They can only give you answers."
 Picasso

 There is one more level where we can know with absolute confidence that our audience is deeply engaged.
-Sometimes it's simply easier or more practical to tell people what's required.
-In these instances, the way to ensure they listen to every word is by having them see your telling as an answer (with the same content)!
-When people come to us with genuine questions, they've demonstrated engagement and primed themselves to listen.
+Sometimes it's just more comfortable or more practical to tell people what's required.
+In these instances, the way to ensure they listen to every word is by having them see your telling as an answer (with the exact same content)!
+When people pose genuine questions, they've demonstrated engagement and primed themselves to listen.